GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Problem Setup

 \subsection{Undetectability of Backdoor}

 In this section, we characterize the covertness of the GPM under the threat model introduced in Section~\ref{sec:setup-threat-model}.
-In particular, Theorem~\ref{thm:gpm-covert} captures the case where the server downloads compromised software containing GPM $\mathcal{M}_{\sigma, \mathbf{w}, \beta, \gamma}$ after the backdoor attacker samples $\mathbf{w}$.
-The server then executes the mechanism \textbf{multiple} (rather than a single) times with input databases $D_1, D_2, \dots, D_n$, respectively, and releases the results $\mathbf{y}_1, \mathbf{y}_2, \dots, \mathbf{y}_n$.
-We formalize that, by only examining these results, no party other than the backdoor attacker (i.e., one not knowing $\mathbf{w}$, including the server itself, downstream users, or any third party) can distinguish them from the authentic output of GM on the same sequence of input databases.
+In particular, Theorem~\ref{thm:gpm-covert} captures the case where the server downloads compromised software containing GPM $\mathcal{M}_{\sigma, \mathbf{w}, \beta, \gamma}$ after the SCBP samples $\mathbf{w}$.
+The server then executes the mechanism \textbf{polynomially many} (rather than a single) times with input databases $D_1, D_2, \dots, D_n$ (where $n=n\left(d\right)$ is a polynomial in $d$), respectively, and releases the results $\mathbf{y}_1, \mathbf{y}_2, \dots, \mathbf{y}_n$.
+We formalize that, by only examining these results, no party other than the SCBP and the BPA (i.e., one not knowing $\mathbf{w}$, including the server itself, downstream users, or any third party) can distinguish them from the authentic output of GM on the same sequence of input databases.